-Personal Loan Income Required by 27 Banks in India
+Personal Loan Minimum Salary Required by 33 Banks/NBFCs in India

 |Name of Bank||Minimum Monthly Salary Required|